alexirpan/alexirpan.github.io/_posts/2016-01-27-deepmind-go.markdown

 Labels need to be provided by humans, so constructing large datasets takes a lot of manpower.

-By constrast, unsupervised learning is held back only by the sheer difficulty of learning when you don't know what the answer is supposed to be.
+By contrast, unsupervised learning is held back only by the sheer difficulty of learning when you don't know what the answer is supposed to be.
 This is an idea problem, not a dataset problem.
 It's easy to get more unsupervised data; just look around the world more!